ckfd/SunSpot/README.md

 Hello there,

-So this is my Java solution to the 'Sun Spot Analyser' test.
-I am looking forward to go over it with you and explain how the code grew and evolved and got refactored into its current state!
+So... this is my Java solution to the 'Sun Spot Analyser' test.
+I'll be looking forward to go over it with you and explain how the code grew and evolved and got refactored into its current state!

 All the best, Christian Johnsen